 Comparing Types of Joint Ownership

-With Joint Ownership With The Right of Survivorship (JTWROS) owners share equal control of and responsibility for the assets, including expenses, such as mortgage payments, maintenance, and property taxes.
+With Joint Ownership With The Right of Survivorship (JTWROS) owners share equal ownership, control of, and responsibility for the property/assets, including expenses/debts, such as mortgage payments, maintenance, and property taxes.
 Although these powers and responsibilities could be total if the other co-owner does not hold up their end of the ownership, both owners must agree if the assets are to be sold.

-The rights of survivorship also stipulates equal shares of the property, despite what each owner contributed to the property.
+The rights of survivorship also stipulates equal shares of the property/assets, including income earned from the property/assets, despite what each owner contributed to the property/asset.
 Colorado, Connecticut, Ohio, and Vermont are exceptions.

 There are certain requirements in order to assure that the rights of survivorship exists.